CpaterCodes/Bank-Test-Practice/README.md

 build a simple simulation of a bank that fulfils the following user stories:

 ```

 As a user
+Who wants to track their money
+I would like an account with a bank wherein I can see my balance
+(Status: Passing test)

+As a user
 So that I can store money
 I would like to be able to deposit it into a bank account